pytest-dev/pytest-bdd/README.rst

 Scenarios shortcut
 ------------------

-If you have relatively large set of feature files, it's boring to manually bind scenarios to the tests using the scenario decorator.
+If you have a relatively large set of feature files, it's boring to manually bind scenarios to the tests using the scenario decorator.
 Of course with the manual approach you get all the power to be able to additionally parametrize the test, give the test function a nice name, document it, etc, but in the majority of the cases you don't need that.
 Instead, you want to bind all the scenarios found in the ``features`` folder(s) recursively automatically, by using the ``scenarios`` helper.

 .. code-block:: python